 Area students are invited to attend University of Scranton Athletics events.
 All contests are free and open to the public, except home Men’s and Women’s Basketball games, where depending on the group size, a discount is available.
 Most contests take place outside of school hours.
 To inquire about visits to Royals events for school, sports team or club groups, please visit the Athletics website and call 570-941-7440 or email email@example.com.

 2018 Camps will be announced as information become available.

 Festival of Nations

-The Office of International Student Affairs conducts a limited number of workshops for area schools during International Month in November.
+The Office of International Students & Scholar Services conducts an annual workshops for area schools during International Month in November.
 The workshops feature the culture and cuisine of countries represented by The University of Scranton’s international student body.
-The workshops are open to students in grades 7, 8, 9 and 10 and are free of charge.
-For more information, contact email@example.com or call 570-941-4841.
+The workshops are open to a limited number of elementary/middle school students and are free of charge.
+For more information, contact the Office of International Programs and Services Office at 570-941-7575.